 - First Ever Coin released in the America the Beautiful Series from the United States Mint.

-- Ships in individual plastic flips, mint tubes of 10, or Monster Boxes of 100 coins.
+- Ships in individual plastic capsules, mint tubes of 10, or Monster Boxes of 100 coins.

 - Consists of five troy ounces of .999 fine silver.